telerik/ajax-docs/controls/treelist/functionality/exporting/overview.md

 In addition to the export format's specific properties, the **ExportSettings** group exposes several common properties:

-**ExportOnlyData** - this is an enumeration with four possible values described below:
+**ExportMode** - this is an enumeration with four possible values described below:

 * *DefaultContent* - the whole data and content of the RadTreeList are sent for export,without removing or replacing anything;